aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to PPSM" h2="Export PDF to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to PPSM within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made possible by components included in Aspose.Total for Java.

+The first step is to export PDF to PPTX using Aspose.PDF for Java.
+This component provides a wide range of features for working with PDF documents, including the ability to convert PDF to other popular formats such as PPTX.
+It also offers a range of features for manipulating PDF documents, such as adding text, images, and annotations.

+The second step is to convert PPTX to PPSM using Aspose.Slides for Java.
+This component provides a powerful PowerPoint Processing API that enables developers to create, read, modify, and convert PPTX files.
+It also offers a range of features for manipulating PowerPoint presentations, such as adding text, images, and animations.
+With Aspose.Slides for Java, developers can easily convert PPTX to PPSM with just a few lines of code.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+In summary, Aspose.Total for Java makes it easy to convert PDF to PPSM within any Java application.
+By using Aspose.PDF for Java to export PDF to PPTX, and Aspose.Slides for Java to convert PPTX to PPSM, developers can quickly and easily convert PDF to PPSM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}